Sivabalan10/hackmagedon_medical_retail_software/README.md

    git clone https://github.com/Sivabalan10/hackmagedon_medical_retail_software.git
    cd hackmagedon_medical_retail_software

-markdown
-Copy code
-# Project Title

-## Overview
-This project is a multi-component application designed to provide various services, including a smart dashboard, barcode scanning, and more.

 ## Prerequisites
 Make sure you have all necessary dependencies installed.
 You can install them by running: